PSG hires Galtier as new coach after sacking Pochettino - WHIZ News

 So living in the future is finally over?

 “Dreaming is one thing, reality is another.
 Perhaps we should change our slogan ‘Dream Bigger,’” al-Khelaifi said.
-“We don’t want to be flashy and bling bling.
-We must ask ourselves how to improve.”
+“We must ask ourselves how to improve.”

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports